-United for ALICE prepared the Consequences of Insufficient Household Income report to illustrate how households living below the ALICE threshold survive when they are forced to make difficult choices and risky trade-offs every day.
+United for ALICE's Consequences of Insufficient Household Income report illustrates the difficult choices and risky tradeoffs households living below the ALICE Threshold are forced to make and how this financial instability triggers ripple effects across our entire community.

 The online Consequences of Insufficient Household Income report explores: